mouse-reeve/recipes/markdown/cake/japanese_cheesecake.md

  - In three batches, gently fold the egg whites into the batter until just incorporated.
  - Pour the batter into the prepared springform pan and smooth the top with a spatula.
  - Hold the sides of the pan and carefully drop it a short distance onto the counter to remove any large air bubbles.
- - Place the springform pan into the water bath and bake for 60-70 minutes, until the top is golden and a toothpick inserted comes out clean.
+ - Place the springform pan into the water bath and bake for 60-70 minutes, until a toothpick inserted comes out clean.
+ - Bake for an additional 10-15 minutes to brown the top.
  - Allow to cool in the oven with the door open for an hour.
- - Remove from pan and refrigerate for around 4 hours until completely chilled.
+ - Remove from pan and refrigerate for a couple hours until completely chilled.
  - Serve with fruit.

 > Source: http://runawayrice.com/desserts/cotton-cheesecakejapanese-cheesecake/